Ronald Acuña Jr. Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres have a 4.67 team ERA that ranks 15th across all league pitching staffs.
+- The Padres' 5.06 team ERA ranks 20th across all MLB pitching staffs.

-- Padres pitchers combine to surrender eight total home runs at a rate of 1.3 per game (to rank 17th in the league).
+- The Padres rank 20th in baseball in home runs surrendered (nine total, 1.3 per game).

-- The Padres are sending Snell (0-1) to the mound for his second start of the season.
+- Martinez (0-1) starts for the Padres, his second of the season.

-- His last appearance came on Friday against the Colorado Rockies, when the left-hander tossed 4 1/3 innings, surrendering three earned runs while allowing six hits.
+- In his last appearance on Saturday, the right-hander tossed seven innings against the Colorado Rockies, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.